Vincenzo Galdi: Rome

-When he arrived in Rome in 1890, Galdi bought a penthouse with terrace on Via Sardegna 55 in the new Ludovisi district, still suburban at that time, where he was going to live with his older sister Eutilia.
-He opened a studio on Via Campania 45—not far from his apartment—specializing in feminine and masculine nude art, becoming soon the most well-known author of the time in that genre after von Gloeden and Plüschow.
-He also produced portraits and some of his photographs were sold as postcards.
+When he arrived in Rome in 1890, Galdi bought a penthouse with a terrace on Via Sardegna 55 in the new Ludovisi district, still suburban at that time, where he was going to live with his older sister Eutilia.
+He opened a studio on Via Campania 45—not far from his apartment—specializing in feminine and masculine nude art, soon becoming the most well-known author of the time in that genre after von Gloeden and Plüschow.
+He also produced portraits, and some of his photographs were sold as postcards.
 The Via Campania studio also worked as an experimental art gallery.

 When Plüschow decided to move to Rome around 1895 himself, he took residence in the same street as Galdi (at number 34).
 The two continued their collaboration, started in Naples.
-This fact is documented by a letter by Theodore F. Dwight, director of the Boston Public Library, sent in January 1896 in which he described his visit to the studio of the photographer:
+This fact is documented by a letter by Theodore F. Dwight, director of the Boston Public Library, sent in January 1896, in which he described his visit to the studio of the photographer:

 "Plüschow was not present in person, but his assistant was and I was given every pleasure to see his collection, apparently without you expecting me to buy it.
 While we were talking, the beautiful Italian, with black hair and mustache, a rather vigorous build and wide shoulders, over the age of 24, who seemed anxious to be noted and acted as a master of the place?
 I asked and learned that it was Vincenzo Galdi, the model of many of our photos. [...]"

 The partnership with Plüschow lasted probably until 1902, given that the following year Galdi moved his own studio to Corso Umberto 333, where he worked with two assistants: Pietro Magnotti and Enrico Simoncini.
 Among the photographs attributed to Galdi are a series of shots commissioned by English painter Robert Hawthorn Kitson, depicting Carlo, his young lover from Taormina, whom he adopted.
 The photographs bear the stamp of Galdi with the address of Via Sardegna 55 and are dated 1906.

 In 1902, Galdi married Virginia Guglielmi (12 April 1885 – 24 May 1941), an elementary school teacher.
 They had three children: Ernesto Theodor (b.
 1903), Vincenzo (b.
 1904), known as Vincenzino, and Michelangelo (b.
 1917).